Edit in GitHubLog an issue

 Lesson 3: Fire an Event

-You can choose to use this template code at /actions/publish-events/index.js or create your own code.
-Within the newly created app, Firstly, set up package.json with the lists of dependencies, version, etc. Then manifest.yml lists the declaration of serverless actions including name, source files, runtime kind, default params, annotations, and so on.
-In this lesson, we will choose to use this template to modify the code to our need.
+Then manifest.yml lists the declaration of serverless actions including names, source files, runtime kind, default params, annotations, and so on.
+For this lesson, we will use this template and modify the code as needed.

-Below is a sample app.config.yaml
+Here is a sample app.config.yaml:

 Copied to your clipboard